 Within this blog article, I aim to demystify the concept of NDIS service agreements in detail, more particularly in the context of NDIS services, and also highlight what should be covered under an NDIS service agreement, if you are signing one.

-When it comes to NDIS agreements and whether you should be signing one in the first place, I should say - the answer depends upon many factors ex: who the service provider is (NDIS registered or unregistered provider), what type of service you are receiving from whom, the length of your service with the service provider while receiving the service in your NDIS plan.
+This is because the actual process of doing an agreement depends upon who the service provider is (NDIS registered or unregistered provider), what type of service you are receiving, and the length of your service with the service provider while receiving the service in your NDIS plan.
 So, let's look at each factor in a bit of detail -

-TYPE OF PROVIDER - A person with a disability may tap into services from a provider who is not an NDIS registered provider.
+TYPE OF PROVIDER - A person with a disability may tap into services from a provider who is not an NDIS-registered provider.
 These could be businesses that do not necessarily just operate within NDIS.
-As a business, they may be following all good practices and the industry codes but may not do service agreements in the format, as you expect a registered NDIS Provider may do.
+As a business, they may be following all good practices and industry codes but may not do service agreements in the format, you expect a registered NDIS Provider may do.

-TYPE OF PRODUCT/SERVICE - Purchasing consumable items such as gloves, pads, other items from a superstore such as Woolworths, coles where you just get a receipt as proof of purchase.
+TYPE OF PRODUCT/SERVICE - Purchasing consumable items such as gloves, pads, and other items from a superstore such as Woolworths or Coles where you just get a receipt as proof of purchase.

-SCHEDULE OF SERVICE - Some of the scenarios I have seen with some NDIS clients is that service providers do sign an agreement but not a schedule of service as they would have realized that the schedule of service for the client is going to change each week based on the needs and hence for them to lock a schedule, means not being able to offer flexibility or make a change every time service need changes.
+SCHEDULE OF SERVICE/SUPPORTS - Some of the scenarios I have seen with some NDIS clients is that service providers do sign an agreement but do not have a schedule of service signed as they would have realized that the schedule of service for the client is going to change each week based on the needs and hence for them to lock a schedule, means not being able to offer flexibility or make a change every time service need changes.

 What is an Agreement especially in the NDIS context?

-As we may know that an agreement is a legally binding contract.
-A document that is in writing and it states the terms and conditions, clarifies the scope, volume, quantity, pricing, and responsibilities of both parties, along with other necessary information such as cancellation fees, GST charges, etc.
+As one may be aware - an agreement is a legally binding contract.
+A document that is in writing and it states the terms and conditions, and clarifies the scope, volume, quantity, pricing, and responsibilities of both parties, along with other necessary information such as cancellation fees, GST charges, etc.

-In short, this is the document that gets pulled out, should there be a dispute or confusion and hence seemingly a vital document. this is why NDIA highly recommends having one as it adds clarity and keeps the service provider and recepient on one page.
+In short, this is the document that gets pulled out, should there be a dispute or confusion, and hence seemingly a vital document. this is why NDIA highly recommends having one as it adds clarity and keeps the service provider and recepient on one page.

 Is the service agreement – A Mandatory document under NDIS?

-You must be thinking - Is it true?
+You must be thinking - Am I reading it correctly?
 Well if you are from a different industry or are new to NDIS, obviously you will receive this as a shocker.
 However, there are reasons why NDIA didn’t make it mandatory.

-But it sounds amazingly odd, isn’t it? how is it possible that you be able to receive a service or a product, without having a document signed in writing?
+But still, it sounds amazingly odd, isn’t it? how is it possible that you are able to receive a service or a product, without having a piece of paper stating about it in writing?
 Well, you need to have some form of proof for sure and NDIA highly recommends having an agreement but does not direct it as a mandatory document to have.

-With non-registered providers, it may be different and it depends, upon the type of provider, the type of service.
+With non-registered providers, it may differ and it may depend upon the type of provider, and the type of service.
 We have seen clients verbally agreeing to services with providers.
 To receive services from non-registered providers, your plan must be either a self-managed or plan-managed plan, which then gives you the flexibility to choose any provider even if they are not a registered provider.
 Of course, it adds more options, and hence no wonder why a huge increase in the number of plan-managed plans in the past two years.
 NDIA did expect that as the scheme matures, more plans would be plan-managed.

-As mentioned earlier, there are a multitude of benefits, to sign an agreement.
+As mentioned earlier, there are a multitude of benefits, to ndis participants and service providers alike.
 Some to list are as below -

 It formalizes the relationship between the participant and the provider.

-It ensures that both the participant and the provider have the same expectations of delivery of the supports as written in the document.
+It ensures that both the participant and the provider have the same expectations of delivery of the support as written in the document.

 All terms as written in the agreement are legally binding.

-Some participants or providers may be of an understanding that it is a time-intensive process or sometimes the person with a disability is unable to sign or is unable to read or understand the agreement.
-However, NDIA has clearly indicated that it is the responsibility of a provider to create agreements in easy read English versions or in a format that the participant is able to understand and help the participant understand the agreement on what they are expected to sign.
+Some participants or providers may be an understanding that it is a time-intensive process or sometimes the person with a disability is unable to sign or is unable to read or understand the agreement.
+However, NDIA has clearly indicated that it is the responsibility of a provider to create agreements in easy-to-read English versions or in a format that the ndis participant is able to understand and help the participant understand the agreement on what they are expected to sign.

 What is the difference between Schedule of Service and Service Agreement?